prismskylabs/pycounters/docs/source/tutorial.rst

 Introduction
 ---------------------

 PyCounters is a library to help you collect interesting metrics from production code.
-The first to do when start using it is to think about what you actually want to collect.

 As an case study for this tutorial, we will use a simple Python-based server (taken from the `python docs
 <http://docs.python.org/library/socketserver.html#socketserver-tcpserver-example>`_): ::

     import SocketServer